Meet Audrey and Ed LeClair

 Although it has only been twelve months since they moved to the Village, the couple says they are feeling like important members of the community and both benefit from the programs offered and like to give back.
 Recently, Audrey and another resident planted pink and red geraniums on a shared balcony of their floor.
 This simple yet appreciated beautification project shows just how much Audrey and Ed care about their new home.

-Motiview was introduced at Bruyère as a research project in both long-term care at Saint-Louis Residence and the Geriatric Day Hospital.
+Motiview was introduced at Bruyère as a research project in both long-term care at Bruyère Health Saint-Louis Long-Term Care and the Geriatric Day Hospital.
 The technology is now spreading to other areas at Bruyère including the Village.